 - Web Content

-The listed applications, or content groups, contain one or more specific entity.
-For example, selecting the Web Content application does not mean you’re only selecting web content itself, but also web content folders.
+The listed widgets, or content groups, contain one or more specific entity.
+For example, selecting the Web Content widget does not mean you’re only selecting web content itself, but also web content folders.

 Certain content types can be linked together and can reference each other on different levels.
 One of the responsibilities of staging is to discover and maintain these references when publishing.
 Site administrators and content creators have control over the process on different levels: staging can be enabled for a content group and a content group can be selected for publication.